-On 5 July, at 9 a.m., Perera alighted from his pickup truck for a routine inspection of the estate, while two of his guards waited in the vehicle.
+truck for a routine inspection of the estate, while two of his guards waited in the vehicle.
 It was then that Wijesinghe led a gang towards the parked vehicle.
-Perera, realizing something was amiss, ran for cover in a nearby abandoned house, while onlookers began to throw stones at the mob of nearly 15 people, at great personal risk, in an attempt to get them to disperse.
+Perera, realizing something was amiss, ran for cover in a nearby abandoned house, while onlookers began to throw and Wijesinghe were satisfied with the work stones at the mob of nearly 15 people, at great personal the mob had done, they left the scene, threatrisk, in an attempt to get them to disperse.

-A man who wished not to be named revealed that he was stripped naked, tied to a lamppost and lashed incessantly because he had thrown stones at Champika's men.
-'They told me I would be freed if I gave them my sister.
+A man who wished not to be named revealed that to the police.
+Thus many of the witnesses who he was stripped naked, tied to a lamppost and lashed incessantly because he had thrown stones at Champika's men.
+'They told me I would be freed if I gave them my initial statements to the police out of fear that sister.
 I refused.
-I was tied to the lamppost from 10 p.m. that night until 10 a.m. the following morning,' he said.
+I was tied to the lamppost from 10 p.m. they would suffer the same fate as Perera. that night until 10 a.m. the following morning,' he said.